 Mythology has been handed down to us from a time when natural phenomena inspired images and personification, a time when cultures co-evolved intimately with their habitat, and the stories that were told from one generation to the next were stories that were 'overheard' in the patterns and rhythms of an ensouled world.
 Folk tales, wonder tales, even biographical stories, are maps of inner and cultural landscapes.

 Throughout the ages, traditional storytellers have fostered social cohesion by bringing people together through live encounters, and were able to address a wide variety of social issues through metaphor and imagination.
-As Contemporary storytellers we hold this carrying stream and aim to play a role in revitalising community life.
+As Contemporary storytellers we embody and hold this carrying stream and aim to play a role in revitalising community life.